baliyanvinay/Python-Interview-Preparation/README.md

 Dict implementation reduces the average complexity of dictionary lookups to O(1) by requiring that key objects provide a "hash" function.
 Such a hash function takes the information in a key object and uses it to produce an integer, called a hash value.
 This hash value is then used to determine which "bucket" this (key, value) pair should be placed into.
 Mutuable objects like list or dict cannot provide a valid /__hash__ method.

 ## 36. Explain shallow and deep copy in Python
-For collections that are mutable or contain mutable items, a copy is sometimes needed so one can change one copy without changing the other.
+For collections that are mutable or contain mutable items, a copy is sometimes needed so one can change one copy without changing the other. <br>

-## 37. Why Python generates a .pyc file even when it is an interpreted language?
 Python follows a pattern of compiling the original source to byte codes, then interpreting the byte codes on a virtual machine.
 The .pyc file generated contains byte code.
 ```python
 >>> import copy